 While the onset of COVID-19 has doubled the percentage of Americans who have tried telemedicine, according to a survey, the overall percentage is still fairly low.
 Only 16% of Americans had tried a telehealth visit in the past, while another 17% have used telehealth since the pandemic struck.
 But interestingly, in a survey by Sage Growth Partners, 35 percent would now switch their physician in order to have access to virtual care.

-That’s an opportunity for the savvy healthcare content marketer.
+That’s an opportunity for any healthcare digital marketing effort.
 While awareness of and the desire to have access to telemedicine may have increased, patient education is needed around how to use it, when it’s appropriate, and what types of services make sense for a virtual visit.
-Healthcare content marketers need to readdress their content marketing strategies and plans now to wrap in — and focus on — this new essential service.
+Healthcare marketers need to readdress their content marketing strategies and plans now to wrap in — and focus on — this new essential service.

 Telehealth is poised to transform healthcare delivery

 Patients often think of primary care or emergency services as the natural fit for telehealth.
 And they’re not wrong.
 But telehealth also holds promise for appointments with specialists, such as OB/GYN, cancer care, and even orthopedics.

 Gaurov Dayal, MD, president, new markets and chief growth officer at Miami, Florida-based health care provider ChenMed, says that even specialties like cardiology could see an increase in telehealth patients.
 “Once a cardiologist has an EKG at hand, there’s no need to put the stethoscope to the patient’s chest,” explains Dayal.
 But the key is that patients need to know what their options are with regard to the use of telehealth appointments.